 A warm welcome to all of the members of our Aroma Tours Newsletter in over 30 countries around the world.

-Without doubt, the main reason that we have grown and flourished over the years, is the on-going support we have received from our past Aroma Travellers and we are thrilled to see that they continue to make up almost 65% of our guests!
+Without doubt, the main reason that we have grown and flourished over the years, is the on-going support we have received from our past Aroma Travellers and we are thrilled to see that they continue to make up more than 65% of our guests!

 We would also like to give our heart-felt thanks to all of you who continue to support us with your kind words and referrals.